XikunHan/metabolomicsR/README.md

 ## Data structure

-The `{metabolomicsR}` is designed to be an comprehensive R package that can be easily used by researchers with basic R programming skills.
-The framework designed here is versatile and is extensible to other various methods.

-We first designed a “Metabolite” class based on the object-oriented programming system S4 in R. For a particular “Metabolite” data, it will included “assayData” (eg. peak area data or batch-normalized data, samples in rows and metabolites in columns), “featureData” (metabolite annotation), “sampleData” (sample annotation), “featureID”, “sampleID”, “logs” (log information of data analysis process), and “miscData” (other
+We first designed a “Metabolite” class based on the object-oriented programming system S4 in R. For a particular “Metabolite” data, it will include “assayData” (eg. peak area data or batch-normalized data, samples in rows and metabolites in columns), “featureData” (metabolite annotation), “sampleData” (sample annotation), “featureID”, “sampleID”, “logs” (log information of data analysis process), and “miscData” (other